Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 ### Help
 You can help other players brew potions.
 The downtime and gold cost may be split in whatever way you wish.

-If the downtime is split evenly between all players, the crafter may add your proficiency to the rolls they make.
+If the downtime is split evenly between all players (Maximum Total of 4), the crafter may add your proficiency to the rolls they make.
 If it cannot be split evenly, the excess day may be taken from any of the participants.
 The total number of days should add up to the original number.
 If a person has expertise in relevant tool, you may add their proficiency bonus twice.

 ## Blacksmithing
 Smithing lets you use your downtime to work metal, heating it to alter its shape, repair damage, or work raw ingots into useful items.